eduvpn/documentation/MULTI_PROFILE.md

     }

 The modification will look like this.
-Note the `listen` line where the IP address now matches the `listen` directive from the above pool config.
+Note the `listen` line where the IP address now matches the `listen` directive from the above profile config.
 In the line with `fallback` the IP address used is the one on which the OpenVPN process listens.
-For the first pool, this is `internet` here the IP address is `127.42.101.100`, for the next it is `127.42.101.101` and so on.
+For the first profile, this is `internet` here the IP address is `127.42.101.100`, for the next it is `127.42.101.101` and so on.

     user sniproxy
     pidfile /var/run/sniproxy.pid